 What qualities should I look for in choosing a mentor?

-- Matches your professional and personal needs (ability to assist you in skill development)
+- matches your professional and personal needs (and has the ability to assist you in skill development).

 Self-Assesment: What qualities do I need as a mentee?

-- Ability to take initiative and drive the partnership
+- able to take initiative and drive the partnership.

 A mentee who wants to get the most out of the mentoring relationship will actively employ “MANAGING UP.”
-This concept means that the mentee takes ownership of and directs the relationship by being motivated to manage the work of the relationship in many of the following ways:
+This concept means that the mentee takes ownership of and directs the relationship by being motivated to manage the work of the relationship in many ways, which include:

 - Complete Mentee Self-Assessment and send prior to first meeting.

 - Compete Individual Development Plan and send prior to meeting.